If We Were Villains: Plot

 Oliver confronts James during the intermission of Lear, and James reluctantly confesses.
 As Richard stormed out of the Caesar cast party, he assaulted Wren, who was trying to calm him.
 Wren then begged James to go after Richard, fearing he would hurt himself.
 James searched for him by the lake, only to realize Richard had been following him the whole time.
 Richard began to taunt and threaten him, eventually making a homophobic remark in which he accused James and Oliver of being in love with one another and threatening to drown James in the lake.
 James then grabbed the nearest item — the boat hook — and hit him with it.
-James also admits that Filippa knew about the murder, and it was she who burned his bloody shirt in the fireplace.
+James also admits that Filippa knew about the murder and that it was she who burned his bloody shirt in the fireplace.

 Oliver and James return to Lear, only to see Colborne waiting in the wings.
 Realizing their time is up, James kisses Oliver onstage.
 Before Colborne can make an arrest, Oliver confesses to Richard's murder, using a slightly tweaked version of James' story.
 As his fingerprints are on both the shirt scrap and the boat hook, he is arrested and put on trial, though Colborne does not believe him to be the real killer.

 On the day of Oliver's release from prison in 2008, Filippa, the only member of the group with whom he has maintained steady contact, comes to pick him up.
 Oliver is eager to reunite with James, who had eventually stopped visiting, but is informed that he drowned himself four years earlier.
 Instead, Oliver goes to visit Meredith, now a television actress living in Chicago.
 She admits that she was the one who told Colborne to arrest James at the performance, as he confessed to her one day after an intense rehearsal.
 Oliver admits that he was in love with James while they were together, but says that he also loved her.
 The two tentatively resume their relationship.

 Filippa sends Oliver James' suicide note, which James had addressed to him.
 Oliver recognizes it as a monologue from Pericles, Prince of Tyre, in which Pericles laments the apparent death of his wife, Thaisa, in the middle of a storm at sea.
 Her body is cast into the ocean, but — unbeknownst to Pericles — washes up near the home of a physician who is able to revive her.
-For years, Thaisa lives hidden away from the rest of society as a priestess, believing her husband to have died in the storm, until the goddess Diana helps them reunite.
+For years, Thaisa lives hidden away from the rest of society as a priestess, believing her husband to have died in the storm until the goddess Diana helps them reunite.
 Upon researching James' death online, Oliver learns that James' body was never found.